kerufu/Facial_expression_recognition/readme.md

 For scaled_down model: Keep only 2 small conv2d layer in encoder.
 The model and settings are in branch "scale_down_model".

-50.2% Acc without support modules.
-Significantly overfitting very soon and degenerate to around 41% Acc.
+Without support modules: 50.2% Acc, significantly overfitting very soon and degenerate to around 41% Acc.

-52.6% Acc with support modules and not significantly overfitting yet.
+With support modules: 52.6% Acc, not significantly overfitting yet.

 Model settings: